FuelLabs/sway/sway-lang-docs/src/built-ins/numeric.md

 # Numeric Types

+> TODO: section about unsigned integers here followed by the misc below

 All of the unsigned integer types are numeric types, and the `byte` type can also be viewed as an 8-bit unsigned integer.

 Numbers can be declared with binary syntax, hexadecimal syntax, base-10 syntax, and underscores for delineation.
 Let's take a look at the following valid numeric primitives: